Table of contents

 The ABCC’s risk management framework consists of policies and procedures that provide a structured approach to managing risk and developing a positive risk culture.
 The main elements of the risk management framework are: the ABCC Risk Management Policy; Risk Management Strategy and Plan; the ABCC Strategic Risk Register; operational risk profiles; and risk assessment and reporting tools.

-The risk management framework complies with section 16 of the PGPA Act, the Commonwealth Risk Management Policy, and AS ISO 31000:2018 Risk management – Guidelines.
+The risk management framework complies with section 16 of the, the Commonwealth Risk Management Policy, and AS ISO 31000:2018 Risk management – Guidelines.

 The ABCC will continue to take a practical, fit-for-purpose and cost-effective approach to risk management, and embed risk in whole-of-agency operations through: